edumserrano/github-issue-forms-parser/README.md

         - label: Linux
 ```

-And given the following issue form body:
+And given the following issue forms body:

 ```md
 ### What NuGet package do you want to release?